variantstudios/westlakewine.com/pages/beer-specials/index.md

 ---

-The best Beer Selection in Greeley, including an eclectic selection of micro brews.
-The latest Beer Specials on sale today at Westlake Wine & Spirits.
+The best Beer Selection in Greeley, including an eclectic selection of micro brews. &nbsp;The latest Beer Specials on sale today at Westlake Wine & Spirits.

-All sales while supplies last–Sale prices good through Tuesday, December 26, 2017.
+All sales while supplies last–Sale prices good through Tuesday, January 2, 2018.